mnmx0101/chungmann_kim/_portfolio/research.md

 </details>

----

 ### **The Economics of the Soy Kit as an Appropriate Household Technology for Food Entrepreneurs**
-*2021 — Food and Nutrition Bulletin*
+*Food and Nutrition Bulletin, 2021*
 *Authors:* **_C.
 Kim_**, P. Goldsmith
 *DOI:* [https://doi.org/10.1177/0379572120981183](https://doi.org/10.1177/0379572120981183)